-i) Test cassettes: 25 cassettes individually wrapped and sealed in a moisture-proof foil (a silica gel desiccant pouch has been added for increased shelf life.) ii) 5 mL of RSID[TM]-Saliva Running Buffer iii) 25 mL of RSID[TM]-Saliva Extraction Buffer
+- i) Test cassettes: 25 cassettes individually wrapped and sealed in a moisture-proof foil (a silica gel desiccant pouch has been added for increased shelf life.) - ii) 30 mL of RSIDTM-Universal Buffer

-To determine if RSID^M-Saliva is compatible with shorter sample extraction times, a series of time course experiments were undertaken with control swabs, aged samples (several years old), trace saliva samples, and saliva on fabrics.
+To determine if $RSID^{\mathsf{TM}}$ -Saliva is compatible with shorter sample extraction times, a series of time course experiments were undertaken with control swabs, aged samples (several years old), trace saliva samples, and saliva on fabrics.
 These data clearly demonstrated that similar results could be obtained from all tested sample types using incubation times as short as 10 seconds to as long as 1 hour (to view the data, go to www.ifi-test.com/rsidtm-documentation).
 For shorter extraction times (i.e. 10 seconds to 1 minute) the sample must be shaken during the incubation for optimal extraction of α -amylase.
 Longer incubation times (i.e., 5-60 minutes) are optional.